jdleesmiller/jdleesmiller.github.io/_posts/2019-09-06-lessons-building-node-app-docker.markdown

 [^npm]: Using npm to run processes in containers is sometimes discouraged, but I think that advice is out of date.
 Older versions of npm did have problems [handling signals](https://github.com/npm/npm/pull/10868) needed to cleanly shut down processes, but this should be fixed in recent versions.
 If your containers always seem to take 10s to shut down, it's likely that they are not listening for the `SIGTERM` signal to initiate a graceful shutdown; see [^signals].
 Running the process through `npm` does create some overhead, namely an additional node process, so you may want to avoid it in production, but in development it is usually fine.

 [^nodemon-rs]: You may notice that nodemon says that typing `rs` will restart it.
 That won't work if we use `docker-compose up` to bring up the service, because our terminal is not connected to nodemon's standard input when we do that.
-If we run `docker-compose run --rm chat` instead, `rs` should work as usual; this can be useful when you're working on one service in particular.
+If we run `docker-compose run --rm chat` instead, `rs` should work as usual; this can be useful when working on one service in particular.